 Allow me to put your mind at ease a bit.
 In Macomb County, it is unlikely you will be facing any jail time with a 1st Offense OWI / DUI charge.
 I say this with the presumption you were orderly with the arresting officer and there are not any extenuating circumstances involving your arrest.
-(Nobody was injured or worse) I advise you to avoid any attorney whom suggests avoiding jail your motive for hiring him/her on a 1st Offense DUI / OWI in Macomb County.
+(Nobody was injured or worse) I advise you to avoid any attorney who suggests avoiding jail your motive for hiring him/her on a 1st Offense DUI / OWI in Macomb County.
 With that said, a DUI / OWI in Macomb County is a Criminal Offense, (Not a traffic citation) and can have profound effects on your life if not addressed properly.
-Prior to obtaining my law degree I was a Sterling Heights police officer.
-I am one of few whom have been on both sides; I’ve arrested hundreds of people for DUI / OWI and I’ve represented hundreds upon hundreds of clients facing DUI / OWI charges in Macomb County.
+Before obtaining my law degree, I was a Sterling Heights police officer.
+I am one of few who have been on both sides; I’ve arrested hundreds of people for DUI / OWI and I’ve represented hundreds upon hundreds of clients facing DUI / OWI charges in Macomb County.
 My experience on both sides of this issue; and over 30 years specializing in DUI / OWI cases in Macomb County make me uniquely qualified.

 Often when I speak to a new client facing a DUI / OWI, the number one concern is jail, we’ve already established Jail is unlikely in a 1st offense DUI in Macomb County.
-In fact jail is unlikely outcome in a 1st Offense DUI in the tri-county area with the exception of a couple of judges in Bloomfield Hills that have garnered national attention for their nearly mandatory requirement of jail time for all Drunk Driving offenders.
+In fact, jail is an unlikely outcome in a 1st Offense DUI in the tri-county area with the exception of a couple of judges in Bloomfield Hills that have garnered national attention for their nearly mandatory requirement of jail time for all Drunk Driving offenders.
 Providing your DUI / OWI charge is not in Bloomfield Hills, you can pause for a moment and breathe a sigh of relief.

 The other top concerns tend to center around; loss of employment, loss of driver’s license, embarrassment / social stigma of getting a Drunk Driving, and of course the overall costs associated with a DUI / OWI.
-So lets address these common top concerns.
+So let’s address these common top concerns.

 Loss of employment; During my 30 + year career as a specialized DUI / OWI attorney, I’ve represented Doctors, Professors, Teachers, Counselors, Executives, Lawyers, Law Enforcement, Sales Reps, Truck Drivers, Painters, Plumbers, Skilled Tradesman.
 Of all the clients I’ve represented spanning across all lines of work, I can count on one hand the number of my clients who have lost employment as the result of a 1st offense DUI in Macomb County, yet understandably so, it is one of the top concerns of nearly every client of mine.
 1st offense DUI / OWI charges are meant to be serious, but they are not intended to ruin people’s lives.

-Loss of Driver’s License; In the state of Michigan a 1st Offense OWI (Operating While Intoxicated) conviction carries a “hard suspension” of at least 30 days, followed by license restrictions for 150 days.
-However if convicted of only OWVI (Operating While Visibly Impaired), the “hard suspension” can be avoided, and a restricted license for 90 days.
+Loss of Driver’s License; In the state of Michigan, a 1st Offense OWI (Operating While Intoxicated) conviction carries a “hard suspension” of at least 30 days, followed by license restrictions for 150 days.
+However, if convicted of only OWVI (Operating While Visibly Impaired), the “hard suspension” can be avoided, and a restricted license for 90 days.

 This is where the value of having the right DUI / OWI attorney comes into play.